Hikoi o te Taoka

 This funding initiative seeks to bring together the power of public art and community spirit by transforming locations around Southern New Zealand into a vibrant art trail, where each artistically designed hoiho tells the story of their fight for survival.

-Before I began painting the hoiho I wanted to first learn about this beautiful animal.
-What it is distinctly apparent is their yellow band which wraps around the eye and joins at the crest of their head.
-The English translation for hoiho is ‘noisy shouter’.
-They communicate with a loud shrill to find mates and their chicks.
-The hoiho feed off the ocean’s seabed so they can dive to depths of up to 160m.
+The hoiho have benthic feeding habits meaning they feed off the ocean’s seabed so they can dive to depths of up to 160m.
 Feeding off the ocean’s seabed leaves them vulnerable to set net fishing of which they can become entangled in.
 They spend most of their day out on the ocean and make their way back to their nests inland in the late afternoon.
+The 3D aspect of this sculpture enabled this opportunity to visualise their daily movements.
 Their feet and flippers appear pink as their extremities flush with blood to keep their bodies warm.
+As I painted the inner left flipper pink the idea of blood led me to think about the iron provided through breastfeeding and it seemed fitting to paint a hoiho chick.
 This particular sculpture stands at 1.4m but the height of the hoiho is 65- 75cm.

 It is considered one of the world’s rarest penguin species because it’s population numbers are small, declining, and it is endemic to New Zealand and its outlying islands, meaning it isn’t found anywhere else in the world.
 This also makes it more vulnerable to local threats.
 To protect this penguin we can each learn and understand what these threats are.